-Screen Alarm Front-Panel Alarm Description LOSW SPN n -LOSW Loss of Sync Word-The HDSL2 loop has lost synchronization.
-MAL xxx-MAL Margin-The margin on the HDSL2 loop has dropped below the minimum threshold value set for the system. (xxx denotes either TUC or TUR.)
-LA xxx-LA Loop Attenuation-The attenuation on the HDSL2 loop has exceeded the maximum value set for the HDSL2 loop attenuation threshold. (xxx denotes either TUC or TUR.)
-HBER xxx-HBER Block Error Rate-The HDSL2 BER has exceeded the set threshold limits of $10^{-6}$ or $10^{-7}$ . (xxx denotes either TUC or TUR.)
-SHORT (a) PWR FEED SHRT Indicates a short between the Tip and Ring of the HDSL2 pair.
-GND (a) PWR FEED GND The HDSL2 loop is grounded.
-OPEN (a) PWR FEED OPEN Indicates a line power open condition.

-(a) Displays only at the H2TU-C HDSL2 interface.
+Screen Alarm Description LOSW Loss of Sync Word-The HDSL2 loop has lost synchronization.
+MAL Margin-The margin on the HDSL2 loop has dropped below the minimum threshold value set for the system.
+LA Loop Attenuation-The attenuation on the HDSL2 loop has exceeded the maximum value set for the HDSL2 loop attenuation threshold.
+HBER Block Error Rate-The HDSL2 BER has exceeded the set threshold limits of 10 -6 or 10 -7 .
+SHORT (a) Indicates a short between the Tip and Ring of the HDSL2 pair.
+GND (a) The HDSL2 loop is grounded.
+OPEN (a) Indicates a line power open condition. (a) Appears only a at the H2TU-C HDSL2 interface.

-USING THE SYSTEM EVENT LOG TO TRACK EVENTS
+USING THE EVENT LOG TO TRACK SYSTEM EVENTS

 To view a running log of system events, press E to select the Event Log.
 The Event Log displays the date and time of the 100 most recent events (most recent displayed first) and provides a description of each event.
-See Table 19 on page 43 for a complete list of event log messages.
+See Table 19 on page 40 for a complete list of event log messages.